Hier’s ‘n verskeidenheid onderhoude wat ek in die aanloop na die verkiesing met partyleiers gevoer het, regstreeks op Dagbreek.

 It’s this dislike for an automated answering service, the punching in of numbers, holding on forever and eventually – ultimately – collapsing into a frustrating, but futile, fit that informs my distaste.

 This thing I dislike so intensely is actually service you used to pay extra for.
 Something you actually used to buy a machine for!

 Something which, on your birthday, is your saving grace – otherwise you’d spend 25 out of the 24hours of the day with a phone to your ear.

 You guessed it: I absolutely, positively dread VOICEMAIL.

 Am I irrational?

-Does it not irritate you when you spend three minutes trying to decode some terribly broken up, muffled, whispered or shouted voice message?
-Or my pet favourite, when it’s interrupted by some other noise!
+Does it not irritate you when you spend 3 minutes trying to decode some terribly broken up, muffled, whispered or shouted voice message?
+Or, better yet – my pet favourite, when it’s interrupted by some other noise!